 Here are five common health conditions that can raise your insurance premiums (some of them may surprise you.)

 We’ve all felt anxious at some point in our lives.
+This is one of the most common health conditions.
 It’s normal to feel anxious before an exciting event like getting married, giving a speech, or even before you are about to make a big decision like signing your mortgage papers.
 For those that suffer from anxiety, this feeling doesn’t go away and can interfere with normal daily activities.

 Anxiety is the most common mental illness in the United States, affecting 40 million adults (or 18% of the population).
 Anxiety is considered a risk in the eyes of the life insurance companies because it can lead to other health conditions like insomnia, depression, and substance abuse.